QUACHCOTHAI/QUACHCOTHAI/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# 👋 Hi, I'm I’m QUACHCOTHAI (Quách Cơ Thái-VN) -
+# 👋🏻 Hi, I'm I’m QUACHCOTHAI (Quách Cơ Thái-VN)
 - I'm an **AI Engineer & Data Scientist** with a passion for solving real-world problems using Machine Learning, Deep Learning, and Large Language Models (LLMs).
 I enjoy building intelligent systems, analyzing data, and deploying scalable AI solutions to production.
-- I'm passionate about learning everything in all fields.
+- I'm passionate about continuous learning and exploring knowledge across various fields.
-- Interested: Travelling everywhere before pass away.
+- The following projects 👇🏻
 ---

 ## 🚀 Tech Stack